Bulging discs involve the weakening of the outer wall of the disc, allowing some of the disc material to bulge outward causing pain.

-WHAT IS BULGING DISC AND HOW DO I KNOW IF I HAVE IT?
+WHAT IS A BULGING DISC AND HOW DO I KNOW IF I HAVE ONE?

-A bulging disc can sometimes become large enough to where it will compress down on a surrounding nerve.
-Most people will feel tingling and or numbness down the arm or leg, depending on where the Disc Bulge is located.
+They can become large enough to compress down on a surrounding nerve.
+Most people will feel tingling and or numbness down the arm or leg, depending on where the bulging disc is located.

-WHAT ARE THE TREATMENT OPTIONS FOR BULGING DISC?
+WHAT ARE THE TREATMENT OPTIONS FOR A BULGING DISC?

-Conservative care is usually the first phase of treatement for this condition.
-We encourage Physcial therapy and/or churproactic care.
+Conservative care is usually the first phase of treatment for this condition.
+We encourage physical therapy and/or chiropractic care.
 If this does not ease the pain, we typically do a spinal discography to locate the source of pain and then make a small fingernail size incision with a small set of tools to fix the damaged area.
 This is an outpatient procedure, and does not require overnight hospital stay in most cases.

 WHAT OUR PATIENTS ARE SAYING